-An essential thing to consider when purchasing a digital camera is how you feel, when it is in your hands.
+An essential thing to consider when purchasing a digital camera is how you feel when it is in your hands.
 All the controlling buttons are easily accessible with your fingers?
 Does the camera is lightweight enough to feel comfortable in your hands?
-If you are travelling a lot then you need a smaller light weight camera than a bulkier camera.
+If you are traveling a lot then you need a smaller lightweight camera than a bulkier camera.
 Do you need weather sealing?
-If you are using your camera for outdoor applications or for travelling presuppose, weather sealing is a must.
+If you are using your camera for outdoor applications or for traveling presuppose, weather sealing is a must.
 The rugged design with sturdy magnesium alloy internal frames and weather sealing is something advisable for outdoor applications.
 Do you need a touch screen menu?
 It is very difficult to handle a complicated menu, you have to struggle with the settings in each time to operate your camera!
 A touchscreen easy navigation menu is preferred.
-You can touch the subject on the touch screen to bring it in focus !
-Look for camera with capability to save images in raw images with JPEG format.
+You can touch the subject on the touch screen to bring it in focus!
+Look for a camera with the capability to save images in raw images with JPEG format.
 This will help you to retouch images with photo editing tools.

 What type of camera should you buy?

 These are basic cameras, now almost replaced these segments by smartphones.